Hybrid photocatalyitic air filter for removing pollutants and odours from aircraft cabin zone

 End Date: 31/05/2020

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 755563.
+This project has received funding from the Clean Sky 2 Joint Undertaking under the European Union’s Horizon 2020 research and innovation programme under grant agreement No 755563.
 This publication reflects only the author’s views and the European Union is not liable for any use that may be made of the information contained therein.